-3. Transition to retirement pensions
+3. Transition to retirement

-A transition to retirement pension can provide limited access to your retirement funds while you are still working, giving you the opportunity to save tax and boost your super at the same time.
+A Transition to retirement (TTR) account can provide you with limited access to your retirement funds while you are still working, giving you the opportunity to save tax and boost your super at the same time.

-If you are a defined benefit member and you have reached your preservation age, you can transfer your Voluntary Account to our Industry Fund and start a transition to retirement pension - see the NGS Super fact sheet Gaining access to your super available at www.ngssuper.com.au (select Super Members > Fact sheets, Reports & PDS).
+If you are a defined benefit member and you have reached your preservation age, you can transfer your Additional Account to an NGS Super TTR account and start a transition to retirement income stream.
+For more details on TTR please read our Transition to Retirement Guide and fact sheet available at www.ngssuper.com.au/pds.
 Your defined benefit accounts cannot be transferred unless you receive approval from your Employer and the Trustee.
 Such a transfer will relinquish any future entitlement you have to a defined benefit and should be carefully considered before any such request is made.